cshade/build-number-incrementer/README.md

 # Build Number Incrementer

 This project provides a Python script to automate the process of incrementing the build number in both `Info.plist` and `build.gradle` files.
-This is particularly useful for developers who need to manage versioning in their applications efficiently.
+This is useful for developers who do not have an automated pipeline utility that manages their versioning and so they manually bump the build number for incremental deployments to Apple and Google.

 ## Project Structure